Nude Running: All The Answers You’re Looking For

 Nude running is more common than you may think.
 Running In The USA has listed several naked 5K’s, trail runs, and novelty runs every year.
 With several sanctioned races, plenty of willing participants, it’s safe to say that there’s a subculture that we may need to take some time to understand.

 Why Run Naked?

-Some of the runners report a desire to add excitement to their run, some thought it would be liberating, and one gentleman referenced a drunken dare that caused him to register for the race.
+Some runners reported a desire to add excitement to their run, some thought it would be liberating, and one gentleman referenced a drunken dare that caused him to register for the race.

 Most of these events are touted as clothing-optional with no hard, fast rules.
-Many women report wearing a sports bra but, according to my sources, plenty of women leave the bra at home.
-When I inquired about this, one participant replied, “I think that is a personal decision made based on breast size, running pace and general comfort.
+Many women report wearing a sports bra, but, according to my sources, plenty of women leave the bra at home.
+One participant replied, “I think that is a personal decision made based on breast size, running pace, and general comfort when I inquired about this.
 As a small-breasted woman, I have no issues.
-My friend, however, needs support so she wears a bra.”
+My friend, however, needs support, so she wears a bra.”

-Wondering aloud if people wear shoes, I was told that most people do wear shoes, but some run barefoot.
+I wondered if people wear shoes, I was told that most people wear shoes, but some run barefoot.